brentgroves/repsys/a_status/articles/security.md

 - server name in SAN, the extension field
 - Certificate signer in system trust store
 - Certificate not expired
+- Only certain IP address allowed to connect

 What we can aim for: